 Why post-nuptial agreements may be DOA in Michigan?

-The Supreme Court in Allard directed the Michigan Court of Appeals to decide if parties can waive the court’s authority under MCL 552.23(1) and MCL 552,401 in a post-nuptial agreement and on January 31, 2017, the Michigan Court of Appeals said: NO. The Michigan Court of Appeals in Allard v.
+The Supreme Court in Allard directed the Michigan Court of Appeals to decide if parties can waive the court’s authority under MCL 552.23(1) and MCL 552,401 in a pre-nuptial agreement (the same theory would apply to post-nuptial agreements) and on January 31, 2017, the Michigan Court of Appeals said: NO. The Michigan Court of Appeals in Allard v.
 Allard III (so titled because it was the third time on appeal), the Michigan Court of Appeals decided that parties cannot waive the statutory authority granted to a judge under MCL 552.23(1) and MCL 552.401.

 Applying the Allard III decision may mean post-nuptial agreements in Michigan are DOA.

-As a result of the Allard III decision a judge may choose not to enforce a post-nuptial agreement if one of the two statutory exceptions apply.
-Therefore, the comfort and protection provided couples when entering into a post-nuptial agreement may no longer be enforceable under Michigan divorce law.
+As a result of the Allard III decision a judge may choose not to enforce a pre-nuptial agreement if one of the two statutory exceptions apply.
+Therefore, the comfort and protection provided couples when entering into a pre-nuptial or post-nuptial agreement may no longer be enforceable under Michigan divorce law.

 About Findling Law